-How Much Money Can I Get in a Permanent Partial Disability Settlement?
+How Much Money Can I Get In A Permanent Partial Disability Settlement?

-- L&I determines “seriousness” of a disability based on disability ratings.
+- L&I determines the “seriousness” of a disability based on disability ratings.
 Your rating is established by medical professionals, usually an IME physician or your personal doctor.
 A rating may be changed by switching your medical examiner.

-Do I need an L&I Lawyer?
+Do I Need An L&I Lawyer?

 An Emery Reddy L&I lawyer will help you make that decision by assessing your circumstances and walking you through your legal options.
 Call for a free phone consultation.
 After speaking with our team you can decide whether you prefer to move forward alone or with legal help.
 Our firm won’t take your case unless we believe your settlement can be improved – which is often (but not always) the case.